 She is 21.
 Beautiful, intelligent, confident, charming and sweet.
-Her alluring face, skillfully and with time has learnt the ropes of concealing what she has gone through in life.
+Her alluring face, skillfully personality and time, has concealed what she has gone through in life.
 A life summed by four words.
 Sadness, fear and denied freedom.
 From a distance, you may be forgiven to assume she’s one of those PYT(Pretty Young Things) from campus who oscillate around married men like they are possessed by an overwhelming evil spirit.
 She’s that lady who can make your tongue mumble and swallow words just from her sheer looks.
 She is one that exudes this image that slurs your pick up lines and leaves you at the mercy of her patience.
 Here’s her story;

 To start with, I met her accidentally when I paid a courtesy call to a close friend.
 We had those shallow conversations of gathering stories here and there, flattering jokes and mild laughter.
 Before long, I was gone.
 It’s after then, that the said friend broke out her shell of a life, to me.
 Brenda* was born from a brewing love of two lover birds in an urban setting.
 She wouldn’t enjoy the privilege of having two parents for long.
 When she turned 3, her dear mum passed away after a short illness.
 That turned around her life, upside down.

 Her dad has always been very industrious and an aggressive businessman but also very shrewd.
 He was and still depicts this no-nonsense demeanor to her family.
 She grew under this environment for 20 long, eventful years.
 Her dad would marry another woman, close to a year after Brenda’s mum passed on.
 Before long the foster mum was pregnant and 6 – 7 years down the line, she had 3 of her own kids.
 Brenda* was loathed by this mum for obvious reasons.
 She was not her biological kid.